The individual instructor determines the number of acceptable absences, if any, and has the final word in these matters.

 The College is not responsible for loss or breakage of artwork left in storage on College premises.
 No one is permitted to audit classes and visitors are not permitted in the studios or classrooms.
 All students accept full responsibility for personal injury and/or personal losses during class hours and while on College premises.

 All students, faculty, administrative staff and alumni may use the library facilities; however, only matriculated students, current faculty and administrative staff may borrow books and other circulating materials.
-Library hours for the summer semester are Monday through Friday, 9:00am to 7:00pm.
+Library hours for the fall and spring semesters are: Monday through Thursday, 8:30 am to 10:00 pm; Friday, 8:30 am to 7:30 pm; Saturday, 12:00 noon to 5:30 pm; Sunday, 12:00 noon to 8:00 pm.

 For the most up-to-date statistical information on student retention and graduate placement, please refer to the admissions catalog or contact